Nicolasipr/ASMOS/README.md

 ASMOS
 =====

-*Assembly Operative System from scratch*
+*Assembly Operating System from scratch*

 *Concepts you may want to know beforehand: terminal, compiler, emulator, nasm, qemu*